zulip/zulip/docs/production/mobile-push-notifications.md

 ## Legacy signup

-Here are the legacy instructions for signing a server up for push
+Here are legacy instructions for signing a server up for push notifications, for Zulip 1.8 and older.
-notifications:

 1. First, contact support@zulipchat.com with the `zulip_org_id` and
    `zulip_org_key` values from your `/etc/zulip/zulip-secrets.conf` file, as